Pigrecolab/car-dealer/README.txt

 It provides :
 	1. A complete custom post type "vehicles" where you can add your car, with a custom metabox containing model, make, description, photogallery, price, mileage, etc.
 	2. A widget for a custom search form
-	3. A shortcode for a custom search form
+	3. A shortcode for a custom search form: [cde_advanced_search]
-	4. A shortcode for last vehicles
+	4. A shortcode for last vehicles [cde_advanced_search]
 	5. Three templates for archive vehicle, advanced vehicle result and a single vehicle
+	6. Translation ready (Italian language included)
+	7. Mileage abbreviation and money symbol setting

 	A demo is available at http://www.autobarbara.it/